$u^* = \sqrt{uv}$: Deviation from full employment in the United States

 \subsection{Coronavirus pandemic}

-We now apply our efficiency criterion and efficient-unemployment formula to the coronavirus pandemic in the United States.
-We focus on the period between January 2020 and March 2022.
+Finally, we apply our full-employment criterion and FERU formula to the coronavirus pandemic in the United States.
+We focus on the three-year period between January 2020 and December 2023.
+Here, the simplicity of our FERU formula allows us to apply to real-time data and assess the current state of the labor market.

-\paragraph{Unemployment and vacancy rates} The unemployment rate is constructed by the \citet{UNRATE}.
-The vacancy rate is the number of job openings divided by the civilian labor force, both measured by the \citet{CLF16OV,JTSJOL}.
+\paragraph{Unemployment and vacancy rates} The unemployment rate is measured by the \citet{UNRATE} from the CPS.
+The vacancy rate is the number of job openings measured by the \citet{JTSJOL} from the JOLTS, divided by the civilian labor force measured by the \citet{CLF16OV} from the CPS.
 Both series are displayed on figure~\ref{f:uv2020}.
+The unemployment rate averages $5.2\%$ over 2020--2023.
+The vacancy rate averages $5.6\%$ over the same period.

-\paragraph{State of the labor market} The labor market is inefficiently slack whenever the unemployment rate is above the vacancy rate; it is inefficiently tight whenever the unemployment rate is below the vacancy rate.
-We find that the US labor market is inefficiently slack from March 2020 to April 2021; it is inefficiently tight from May 2021 to March 2022 (figure~\ref{f:uv2020}).
+\paragraph{Deviation from full employment} The labor market is inefficiently slack whenever the unemployment rate $u$ is above the vacancy rate $v$; it is inefficiently tight whenever the unemployment rate is below the vacancy rate.
+We find that the US labor market is inefficiently slack from 2020Q2 to 2021Q2; it is inefficiently tight from 2021Q3 to 2023Q4 (figure~\ref{f:uv2020}).

-\paragraph{Visualization with labor-market tightness} The state of the US labor market can also be visualized by plotting labor-market tightness (figure~\ref{f:tightness2020}).
-The labor market is inefficiently slack whenever tightness is below $1$.
-And it is inefficiently tight whenever tightness is above $1$.
-The tightness cratered to $0.20$ in April 2020, at the beginning of the pandemic.
-It then steadily recovered to reach $2.0$ in March 2022---the highest tightness recorded in the postwar period.
+\paragraph{Visualization with labor-market tightness} The state of the US labor market can also be visualized by plotting labor-market tightness $v/u$ (figure~\ref{f:tightness2020}).
+Tightness averages $1.31$ over the 2020--2023 period.
+Tightness cratered to $0.26$ in 2020Q2, so the labor market was much too slack at the beginning of the pandemic.
+The labor market then recovered and passed the point of full employment ($v/u=1$) in the middle of 2021.
+The labor market then steadily tightened to reach $1.97$ in 2022Q2.
+At that point, the labor market was much too tight.
+After peaking in 2022Q2, tightness slowly fell to reach $1.44$ at the end of 2023.
+So the labor market remains inefficiently tight at the end of 2023, but it is nearing full employment.

-\paragraph{Efficient unemployment rate} We then compute the efficient unemployment rate between 2020 and 2022 using the formula $u^* = \sqrt{uv}$.
-The efficient unemployment rate was at $4.0\%$ at the onset of the pandemic, but it sharply increased above $6.0\%$ in the first months of the pandemic (figure~\ref{f:efficient2020}).
-It hovered around $6.0\%$ during the rest of the 2020--2022 period.
+\paragraph{Full-employment unemployment rate} Between 2020 and 2023, the FERU averages $5.1\%$ (figure~\ref{f:ustar2020}).
+The FERU was $4.0\%$ in 2020Q1, at the onset of the pandemic, but it sharply increased to $6.6\%$ in the next quarter.
+It hovered around $6.0\%$ during the rest of 2020--2021, and slowly decreased to $4.5\%$ at the end of 2023.